openhab/openhabian/docs/openhabian.md

   <div class="col s12 m5 offset-m2"><img src="images/openHABian-install-failed.png" alt="openHABian installation failed warning and instructions" title="openHABian installation failed warning and instructions"></div>
 </div>

-##### openHAB Dashboard
+#### openHAB Dashboard
 After the installation of openHABian was successful, you should be able to access the openHAB dashboard:

 - Raspberry Pi image setup: [http://openhab:8080](http://openhab:8080)
 - In any case: [http://your-device-hostname:8080](http://your-device-hostname:8080) or [http://192.168.0.2:8080](http://192.168.0.2:8080) (replace name/IP)

-##### What Next?
+#### What's next?
 If you are not able to access your system via the openHAB dashboard or SSH after more than one hour, chances are high that your hardware setup is the problem.
-Try using a steady power source and a reliable SD card, double check the network connection.
-Restart the complete setup process to rule out most other possible causes.

-Contact the [openHABian community forum thread](https://community.openhab.org/t/13379) if the problem persists.

-{: #switch-openhab-branch}
+Consult the [debug guide](openhabian-DEBUG.md) and move on from there.

-#### Can I switch from openHAB 2 stable to the testing or unstable branch?
+#### Can I switch from openHAB 2 stable to the testing or unstable branch? {#switch-openhab-branch}
 openHABian installs the latest stable build of openHAB 2.
 If you want to switch over to the snapshot or milestone release, please do so via the openHABian Configuration Tool.
 Switching from stable to newer development releases might introduce changes and incompatibilities, so please be sure to make a full openHAB backup first!

 Check the Linux installation article for all needed details: [Linux: Changing Versions](https://www.openhab.org/docs/installation/linux.html#changing-versions)

-{: #headache}
-#### Where is the graphical user interface?
+#### Where is the graphical user interface? {#headache}

-You've just installed openHABian and are confused.
+I've just installed openHABian and now I'm confused.
 No fancy login screen, no windows, no mouse support.
 What did I get into?

 You are not the first one to get confused about the **intended use case of openHABian** or most other solutions based on a Raspberry Pi.
 Maybe it helps to not think of the RPi as a PC as we know it.
-It is not (necessarily) build to be used with a keyboard and display.
+An RPi is not (well, not _necessarily_) to be used with a keyboard and display.
+Its intended use case is to sit in a corner and provide a service reliably 24/7.
 You already own a **powerful PC or Mac** which you should benefit from.
 It would be a shame to have a powerful computer at your fingertips and then have to **restrict yourself** to a very limited graphical frontend on another device, wouldn't you agree?

-The intended use case of a lot of these small SBCs is to sit in a corner and provide a service reliably 24/7.
-You'll find that most solutions for the RPi are characterized by this.

 Moving on.
-What *we* actually want and what openHABian is aimed for is a **dedicated headless system** to **reliably execute openHAB** and to **expose all interfaces** needed to interact and configure it (PaperUI, BasicUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH).
+What _we_ actually want openHABian to be is a **dedicated headless system** to **reliably execute openHAB** and to **expose all interfaces** needed to interact and configure it (PaperUI, BasicUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
 If you know how to work with these interfaces, you are set for a way better experience than the alternatives.
 The main challenge is to **get used to the Linux command line**, not even a GUI (like Pixel, see below) will relieve you from that in the long run.
 If you are not willing to teach yourself a few fundamental Linux skills you will not become happy with any Linux system and should resort to a e.g. Windows machine.